chngzyashley-spec/trigonometry-calculator/README.md

 # trigonometry-calculator
-A modern, responsive web-based trigonometry calculator built with Bootstrap, designed to compute both standard and inverse trigonometric functions with a clean UI and real-time feedback.
-The application focuses on simplicity, usability and immediate results for quick mathematical calculations.
+A comprehensive and interactive web-based trigonometry calculator that supports degree-based calculations, inverse functions and radian analysis in a single unified interface.
+Built with a modern Bootstrap design, the application delivers both decimal approximations and exact values for improved mathematical clarity.

 ✨ Features

-* 📊 Trigonometric Functions
+* 📊 Standard Trigonometric Functions
-    Supports core functions including sine, cosine, tangent, secant, cosecant and cotangent.
+    Evaluate sine, cosine, tangent, secant, cosecant, and cotangent using degree input.
 * 🔁 Inverse Trigonometry
-    Compute inverse functions such as arcsin, arccos, arctan and their reciprocal counterparts.
+    Compute inverse functions with automatic conversion to degrees and support for exact angle recognition.
+* 🧮 Exact Value Recognition
+    Displays well-known exact values (e.g. √2/2, √3/2) alongside decimal results for common angles.
-* 📐 Degree-Based Results
+* 📐 Radian Calculator
-    Inverse outputs are automatically converted into degrees for easier interpretation.
+    * Input any radian value or select from common angles
+    * Instantly computes all six trigonometric functions simultaneously
+    * Shows both exact and decimal outputs
+    * Includes angle equivalence in degrees
+* ⚠️ Undefined Case Handling
+    Clearly identifies undefined values (e.g. tan 90°) with explanations for better understanding.
-* ⚡ Instant Feedback
+* ⚡ Real-Time Feedback
-    Results are displayed immediately after calculation, ensuring a smooth user experience.
+    Immediate results with clean UI updates and responsive interactions.
-* 🚨 Smart Notifications
+* 🚨 User-Friendly Notifications
-    Provides user-friendly alerts for invalid or missing inputs, along with confirmation messages for successful calculations.
+    Toast alerts guide users through input validation, errors, and successful calculations.
-* 📱 Responsive Design
+* 📱 Responsive & Polished UI
-    Optimized for both desktop and mobile devices using a clean and accessible layout.
+    Built with Bootstrap for a clean, mobile-friendly layout with structured sections and visual clarity.

 ⸻

 🧠 How It Works

-User selects a trigonometric or inverse function
-→ Inputs an angle or value
+User selects calculation type (standard, inverse, or radian) → Inputs angle or value
-→ System validates the input
-→ Applies the corresponding mathematical function
+→ System validates input and determines domain constraints → Converts between degrees and radians when necessary → Applies corresponding trigonometric formulas
-→ Converts results when necessary (e.g. radians to degrees) → Displays the final output instantly
+→ Checks for known exact values and undefined cases
+→ Outputs both decimal and exact results (when applicable) → Displays feedback and updates UI dynamically

 ⸻